-One more thing to worry about, is the stuff safe?
-Right up there on the anxiety ladder along with the call from my college daughter that she lost her phone, keys, student ID, (fill in the blank), is the call you get when they tell you someone took their cell phone, watch, or whatever valuable item your child has had taken.
+One more thing to worry about: is the stuff safe?
+Right up there on the anxiety ladder along with the call from my college daughter saying that she has lost her phone, keys, student ID, or (fill in the blank), is the call I get when they tell me someone took their cell phone, watch, or other valuable.

-And it has been through their tears and yelling about an item of theirs being taken, that I find myself, once again, asking if they had locked their door.
-You see, my daughters have lived in dorms, apartments, sorority houses and off-campus houses and consistently, I have personally witnessed them forgetting to lock their room doors (not the front door, although they have done that on occasion).
-Usually, when I make a mere mention of that fact, I get a sassy response along the lines of “I’m just running down the hall to the bathroom,” or, even better, “Mom, no one would ever take my stuff.”
-It is exactly this naiveté that has taught them a painful lesson; not everyone is kind and good and honest.
+Through their tears and wailing about their stolen item, I find myself asking — once again — if they had locked their door.
+You see, for all the time my daughters have lived in dorms, apartments, sorority houses, and off-campus houses, I have personally and regularly witnessed them forgetting to lock their room doors (and — not usually but sometimes — the front door, too).
+When I make a mere “Mom mention” about that, I get a sassy response along the lines of “I’m just running down the hall to the bathroom,” or, even better, “Mom, no one would ever take my stuff.”
+It is exactly this naiveté that has taught them a painful lesson.
+Sadly, not everyone is good and kind and honest.

-And in my daughter’s particular situation, it was not taken by their roommate, but a visitor to their living space.
+To be fair, in my daughter’s situation, her property was not taken by a roommate, but by a visitor to their living space.
 But, I’m pretty sure all of our students have had or will have visitors in their living space at one time or another.
-This is exactly why I have always purchased renter’s insurance for them and most recently purchased a dorm vault.
-They did not have a dorm vault when my older daughter went to school.
+This is exactly why I have always purchased renter’s insurance for them.
+Most recently, I even purchased a dorm vault.
+They did not have dorm vaults when my older daughter went to school.
 We all wish that invention had come along a little sooner, that’s for sure!

 Put It In The Vault

-My other daughter is going into her junior year so I am a little late to the party learning about Dorm Vault.
-It takes up very little space and can be attached to a heavy piece of furniture with either a security cable or a bolt.
-It is designed specifically to comply with residence hall and apartment lease regulations which do not allow it to be mounted to the wall or bedposts.
+My current Gator is going into her junior year, so I’m a little late to the Dorm Vault party.
+This cleverly designed safe takes up very little space and can be attached to a heavy piece of furniture with either a security cable or a bolt.
+It is designed specifically to comply with residence hall and apartment lease regulations that do not allow it to be mounted to the wall or bedposts.
 I was so impressed with the Dorm Vault that I reached out to the Founder/Owner to learn more about his company.
-He agreed to offer readers of our blog an exclusive 10% discount.
-Just use code HUH10OFF to receive this exclusive offer and lock things up safe and tight.
+He agreed to offer readers of HaveUHeard an exclusive 10% discount.
+Use code HUH10OFF to receive this exclusive offer and lock things up safe and tight.

-Equally as important is having renter’s insurance.
-If you read your student’s undergraduate housing agreement, Article 5, Miscellaneous, 5.2, the University is not liable for loss of or damage to Student’s personal property kept in Student’s assigned Space or on or about any of Department’s facilities.
-For dorms, your homeowner’s policy will most likely cover 10% of the total personal property coverage or up to $1,000, which means an item costing over $1,000 will not be fully covered.
+Equally important is having renter’s insurance.
+If you read your student’s undergraduate housing agreement, Article 5, Miscellaneous, 5.2, you’ll see that the University is not liable for loss of or damage to Student’s personal property kept in Student’s assigned Space or on or about any of Department’s facilities.
+For dorms, your homeowner’s policy will most likely cover 10% of the total personal property or up to $1,000.
+This means an item costing over $1,000 will not be fully covered.

 For off-campus apartments, renter’s insurance may even be required, especially in the newer luxury apartments.
-What I like about having renter’s insurance is that it covers personal property and not just the liability insurance that may be required.
-You can check with your homeowner’s insurance policy to see if it covers your student or if they offer it but I did shop around, as well as check with some of my friends, and the renter’s insurance companies that many students are using were the following:
+What I like about having renter’s insurance is that it covers personal property and is not limited to the mandated liability insurance.
+You can check with your homeowner’s insurance policy to see if it already covers your student or if they offer it as a an additional option.